cldf/cldf/README.md

 # Cross-linguistic Data Formats

+## Why?

 To allow exchange of cross-linguistic data and decouple development of tools and methods from that of databases, standardized data formats are necessary.

+Once established, these dataformats could become a foundation not only for tools but also for instruction material in the spirit of [Data Carpentry](http://datacarpentry.org/) for historical linguistics.

+## What?

 The main types of cross-linguistic data we are concerned with here are wordlists and structure datasets which are used in historical linguistics.